 Good Ground Seed Library

 A Seed Library in the Hampton Bays Public Library!
-Community members are able to procure organic vegetable and eventually native plant seeds for free as a public benefit.
+Community members are able to procure and donate organic vegetable and native plant seeds for free as a public benefit.
 Establishing a seed library is an important step to develop a network of community based seed savers who create locally adapted plant varieties, increase biodiversity, and mitigate the loss of plant gene integrity due to the genetic engineering of commercially produced seeds and plants.

 The Good Ground Seed Library was unveiled to the community on March 8, 2017, along with a presentation from ECI entitled Restoring Good Ground: Sowing Seeds of Change.

 📰 In the News!
 Article from the Southampton Press: ECI Will Bring Seed Library to Hampton Bays